 This is Phil's 134th so-called weather forecast.
 And while your average groundhog (Marmota monax) in captivity lives about 10 years, the marmot's caregivers maintain there has been only one furry forecaster.

 Another claim of Phil's handlers: that the well-pampered (he lives next to the children's library the other 364 days of the year) rodent is spot-on with his forecasts every year.

 "He sees his shadow about 80 percent of the time and the other 20 percent he doesn't," Deeley told Live Science previously.
 "He's pretty darn accurate."

-The various incarnations of Punxsutawney Phil have seen their shadow 103 times (more winter) and reported no shadow, or early springs, 18 times.
+The various incarnations of Punxsutawney Phil have seen their shadow 103 times (more winter) and reported no shadow, or early springs, 20 times (including this year).
 And in 1942, apparently, Phil saw a partial shadow, which was counted as "no shadow," according to Stormfax Almanac.
 There is no record for nine years.
 Overall, Phil has swung it out of the park about 39 percent of the time, according to Stormfax Almanac.

 Original article on Live Science.

 Live Science newsletter